-It is compulsory for a Law graduate that wants to practise in Malaysia to undergo chambering, a practical training of of nine months at a law firm.
+It is compulsory for a law graduate intending to practise in Malaysia to undergo chambering, a practical training of nine months at a law firm.
 Also called a pupillage, chambering pupils practise under the supervision of a senior lawyer and at the end of the term, the pupils will be admitted to the High Court of Malaya as an advocate and solicitor.
 In other words, they become a full-fledged lawyer.

 There is also the possibility of being retained as an associate at the end of the chambering period, which means one less headache when it comes to looking for a job.

 If you’re a chambering pupil, here are several tips on how to make a good first impression.

 In most law firms, work is usually done collaboratively and will surely involve a certain amount of interaction between associates and senior members.
 As such, it makes perfect sense to get to know as many members of the profession as possible, not merely other pupils.

 Beyond friendly smiles and small talk, it helps to introduce yourself to them by email as it’s a non-intrusive way to connect.
 People work better with those that they’re comfortable with and this holds true everywhere, especially in a law firm.
 Keep your email short and pleasant, making sure to emphasise that you are keen to learn.
 A little initiative goes a long way!

 Questions, questions, questions

 Make your time at the firm count – you’re there to learn as much as you can about the area of practice so whether it’s about how the law is applied in real life situations, the best way to handle clients and files, or what you can or cannot do when it comes to court representations, take advantage of the working knowledge that the seniors have to offer.

 Also, it’s no secret that people love talking about themselves and in a law firm, your senior members would surely have loads experience and anecdotes to share.
 Ask them about their work, what challenges they face, and what you can do to help.
 Most importantly, make sure you are a keen member of the audience!